monicahq/monica/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] [CONTRIBUTORS](https://github.com/monicahq/monica/blob/master/CONTRIBUTORS) entry added, if necessary.
 - [ ] If it's relevant and worth mentioning, create a changelog entry for this change.
 The changelog entry will appear inside the UI for all users to see.
 To know if your change is worth the creation of a changelog entry, [read the documentation](https://github.com/monicahq/monica/wiki/Advanced-content-tips-for-developers#when-is-it-relevant-to-create-a-changelog-entry).
 - [ ] Indicate `[wip]` in the title of the PR it is is not final yet.
 Remove `[wip]` when ready.
 Otherwise the PR will be considered complete and rejected if it's not working.
+- [ ] Don't forget to [ask for a free account](mailto:regis@monicahq.com) on https://monicahq.com as anyone who contributes can request a free account.